kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C/index.md

 ## Build configuration

-Build configuration is performed on the make file generation stage.
+Build configuration is performed on the Makefile generation stage.
 To pass any configuration parameter, it should be prefixed with `-D`, e.g.:

     cmake -DCMAKE_INSTALL_PREFIX=/home/username/installdir